 Hello, thank you for taking the time to look at my site.To give me an idea of who's been visiting me here, you can write in the guestbook.

-but later, sadly died.
+This is a website dedicated to the soldiers and civilians that are buried in Netley Military Cemetery and also the history of the Royal Victoria Hospital in which most of them were treated but later, sadly died.
 I will be uploading more photos and information about this wonderful place soon.
 If you have any stories or information about anyone buried here, please get in touch and maybe I can add it to this website for everyone to read.